Starting an LLC is an excellent way for small businesses to protect their assets from potential lawsuits and other financial risks.

 Minnesota LLC Articles of Organization need to include the name of your company.

-The articles submitted to the Minnesota Secretary of State also have a section for you to list any registered agent or registered agent service that will be receiving legal documents on behalf of your LLC if changes or additions are needed later and their address.
+The articles submitted to the Minnesota Secretary of State also have a section for you to list any registered agent or registered agent service that will be receiving legal documents on behalf of your LLC if changes or additions are needed later, along with their address.

 Also, you will have to write the name, address, and signature of your organization, your Minnesota LLC email address, and your phone number.